Welcome to the Counselor Site

 My background includes a variety of careers (secondary English teacher, business owner/artistic director, professional choreographer, Creative Arts Academy (CAA) teacher, and school counselor) all having one common denominator: I am passionate about helping others succeed in one area or many!

 Whether it was teaching high school students how to write research papers, training dancers at my academy, choreographing and/or directing performances, teaching at the CAA, or helping students navigate life’s ups and downs, I love empowering others to thrive.

 I have a BA in English for Secondary Education (Spanish minor), MSEd in counseling, and am a Board Certified National Counselor (NCC).
 I am married to Tom Bracey, and we have two grown children who attended Blue Grass Elementary, Erin and Collin, and a son-in-law, Andrew Coffman.
-I am presently the school counselor at Blue Grass Elementary School and am there Mondays through Wednesdays.
+I am presently the school counselor at Blue Grass Elementary School and am there Tuesdays, Wednesdays, and Thursdays.

 What Does a School Counselor Do?